 - A cup of carrier oil, such as olive, coconut, or jojoba oil

 Rinse the plantain leaves off, then lay them flat on a baking sheet.
-You can dry them in a low oven-170-200 degrees for 5 hours, or place in a dehydrator on low.
+You can dry them in a low oven-170-200 degrees F for 5 hours, or place in a dehydrator on low.

 Once the leaves are covered, place in a 200 degree oven for 2 hours to allow the oil to infuse.
 Drain the oil, removing all the plant matter.
 At this point, you have a great topical oil that can be safely used.

 Once melted, remove from the oven and give the oil and wax a gentle stir.
 If you desire, you can add up to 10 drops of your favorite essential oils.
 I like lavender for calming, helichrysm for its skin renewal, or sweet orange for a light, fresh scent.

 To use, simply place about a dime sized bit of the plantain salve on the affected area and gently massage into the skin.
 This is great for stings, bumps, bites and bruises!

 Try this recipe for plantain leaves to enjoy the full flavor, too!

 - 2 Tablespoons butter

 - 2 cloves garlic, minced

 - 3 cups plantain leaves